JuliaCI/PkgTemplates.jl/docs/src/developer.md

 Finally, we implement [`hook`](@ref), which is the real workhorse for the plugin.

+TODO prehook and posthook in examples

 ```@docs
+prehook
 hook
+posthook
 ```

 Inside of this function, we call a few more functions, which help us with text templating.